Glencore interested in buying Shell assets in Nigeria

-LONDON (Reuters) - Commodity trader and miner Glencore (GLEN.L) confirmed on Tuesday its interest in buying oil assets that oil major Shell (RDSa.L) is selling in Nigeria.
+LONDON, March 4 (Reuters) - Commodity trader and miner Glencore confirmed on Tuesday its interest in buying oil assets that oil major Shell is selling in Nigeria.

 A source said last month that Glencore and commodity trading house Mercuria were among the short-listed consortiums expected to make final bids on Nigerian energy assets worth around $3 billion that Shell and another two oil majors are selling.

-Shell (RDSa.L) is selling its 30 percent stake in four oil blocks, with France’s Total (TOTF.PA) and Italy’s Eni (ENI.MI) also looking to divest their 10 percent and 5 percent stakes.
+Shell is selling its 30 percent stake in four oil blocks, with France’s Total and Italy’s Eni also looking to divest their 10 percent and 5 percent stakes.

 The Nigerian National Petroleum Corporation (NNPC) owns the remaining 55 percent.